MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Challenge

 Now you've seen how to use Copilot to research ideas and generate content, why not try exploring further?
-To start a new Copilot session, enter the prompt `Let's start over`.
+To start a new Copilot session, in the **+** menu next to the chat box, select **Start new chat**.
 Then, based on what you've learned in this exercise, try using Copilot to plan a meeting in which you'll propose the adoption of generative AI in your organization.
 Here are a few ideas to get you started:

 - Research the benefits of generative AI and Microsoft Copilot for businesses, finding information about productivity benefits, cost-savings, and examples of organizations that have already successfully adopted AI.
 - Create a discussion document that you can circulate as pre-reading before the meeting.